bytecodealliance/wamr.dev/content/en/blog/wamr_memory_model/index.md

 According to the lifecycle and associated functionalities, we put the memory used in WAMR into four categories:
 - **runtime memory**:  memory used by runtime globally
 - **Wasm module memory**: memory used for a loaded Wasm module, freed when the module is unloaded
-- **Wams module instance memory**: memory used for a Wasm module instance, freed when the instance is destroyed
+- **Wasm module instance memory**: memory used for a Wasm module instance, freed when the instance is destroyed
 - **Execution environment memory**: memory use for execution of Wasm function from a Wasm module instance.
 It is provided by the host caller, and no longer needed after the execution is finished.

 ![](wamr_object_classify.excalidraw.png)